digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/configure/quickstart-project-structure/04-quickstart-top-level-dir.rst

-Quickstart toplevel directory structure
+Quickstart top-level directory structure
 =======================================

 Quickstart project directory
 ----------------------------

-As is typical in a project directory the files and directories here fall into one of three categories:
+As is typical in a project directory, the files and directories here fall into one of three categories:

 -  Build configuration